 Once you're satisfied with the answers, you will consent to participating in the trial by signing the informed consent form.
 It's always a good idea to speak with your caregiver or loved ones and see if they have additional questions before you sign the informed consent form.
 Consider bringing them with you to your appointment so they can also hear answers to these questions first-hand.

-High Quality Cancer Treatment During Clinical Trials
+High-Quality Cancer Treatment During Clinical Trials

-Though each clinical trial is different based on what is being studied, you will be in good hands, receiving some of the most advanced cancer treatments available today.
+Though each clinical trial for cancer is different based on what is being studied, you will be in good hands, receiving some of the most advanced treatments available today.
 You may be asked to keep additional records in conjunction with your trial.
 Your trial may require monitoring after your treatment is finished.